 Anna Kim, a 1,000 point scorer for Long Beach State who played professionally in the Women’s Korea Basketball League, joined the Yale women’s basketball staff as an assistant coach in the summer of 2025.

-After earning her B.A. in psychology from Long Beach State in 2017, Kim spent two seasons as Coordinator of Player Development for the women’s basketball team at the University of Washington.
+Prior to joining the Bulldogs Kim gained experience both stateside and abroad.
+After earning her B.A. in psychology from Long Beach State in 2017, she spent two seasons as Coordinator of Player Development for the women’s basketball team at the University of Washington.
 She then embarked on a pro career, playing in the WKBL through the spring of 2024.
 She was a first-round draft pick of the Incheon Shinhan Bank S-Birds in 2019.

 A guard, Kim was a part of three 20 win seasons at Long Beach State.
 As a senior in 2016-17, she helped the Beach to a 23-11 record, an NCAA Tournament appearance and a Big West Tournament Championship.
 She was named Big West Tournament MVP and was named to the Big West All-Tournament Team.
 In 2015-16, she helped the Beach to a 24-9 record and a WNIT appearance.